AnassBaadi/Robothon-Quest-Hackathon/README.md

 ## 🏅 **Acknowledgments**

 This project was developed as part of **Robothon Quest Hackathon**.
-Special thanks to my team **Hossam Rouddasse** and **Fatima Zahra Sarma** , organizers, CRRT club of ENSA Agadir, and Code 212 for the opportunity to innovate!
+Special thanks to my team members **Hossam Rouddasse** and **Fatima Zahra Sarma** and to the event organizers CRRT club of ENSA Agadir, and Code 212 for the opportunity to innovate!